sbegaudeau/sbegaudeau.github.com/_posts/2020-04-29-reactive-programming-with-reactor.markdown

     .subscribe(System.out::println);
 ```

-Now, let's consider that you want to build a notification system, you may not want to receive every single notifications that has ever been sent just because you subscribed to the notification Flux.
+Now, let's consider that you want to build a notification system, you may not want to receive every single notification that has ever been sent just because you subscribed to the notification Flux.
 In such situation, you would like to receive only the new notifications.
 For that, Reactor allows you to define hot sequences of data.
 Contrary to cold ones which would start sending data from the beginning to each new subscriber, hot ones will only send the new data.